carlasouza/puppet-virt/README.markdown

  * 'ifname' is the ethernet device name in the guest;
  * 'mac' is its MAC address;
  * 'host_ifname' is the ethernet device name on the host;
  * 'host_mac' is its MAC address.
-MAC addresses should be in the format like XX:XX:XX:XX:XX:XX.
+MAC addresses should be in the format like `XX:XX:XX:XX:XX:XX`.

 Bridge is an optional parameter which can be used in custom network start scripts to automatically add the interface to a bridge.
 All parameters except ifname are optional and are automatically generated if not specified.